houseabsolute/List-SomeUtils/README.md

 Special thanks goes to David Golden who spent a lot of effort to develop a design to support current state of CPAN as well as ancient software somewhere in the dark.
-He also contributed a lot of patches to refactor the API frontend to welcome any user of List::MoreUtils - from ancient past to recently last used.
+He also contributed a lot of patches to refactor the API frontend to welcome any user of List::SomeUtils - from ancient past to recently last used.

 Toby Inkster provided a lot of useful feedback for sane importer code